Universal-Networker/MSM6650-Database-Decoder/README.md

 # MSM6650 Database Decoder
-This tool is able to decode the audio databases EPROM binaries used for the OKI MSM6650
+This tool is able to decode the audio database EPROM binaries used for the OKI MSM6650

 However, it was more specifically created to decode the announcements on a British Rail Class 365 announcement unit.